How to Write a Consulting Contract: 6 Best Practices

 5. Specify Product Ownership

 As an independent contractor, it’s important to understand your intellectual property rights.
-Keep an eye out for non-compete clauses, which may prohibit you from starting new work if it in any way competes with the client’s business.
+Keep an eye out for non-compete clauses, which may prohibit you from starting new work if it competes with the client’s business.

-To get around non-compete clauses, explain to the client that the clause would effectively prohibit you from working until after the contract ends.
+To get around non-compete clauses, explain to the client that the clause would prohibit you from obtaining additional work until after the contract ends.
 If necessary, include a non-disclosure or non-solicitation clause to protect the client’s intellectual property, trade secrets, or proprietary information.
 Be sure to define time limits for any additional agreements.

 Up next: Verbal Contracts: 4 Best Practices